Here's Everything You Can Do In Metro Vancouver This Weekend

-We’re already arrived at the second weekend August, so it’s time to get out and enjoy.
-From swimming to outdoor movies and museums, there’s lots to do in the city.
+We’re nearly into mid-August, so it’s time to get out and enjoy Vancouver while you can.
+From flower festivals to pirate adventures, there’s lots to do in the city.

+So, while keeping safety measures in mind, here’s 16 things to do in Vancouver this weekend:

 RELATED: Here’s The 4 Public Plazas In Vancouver People Will Be Allowed To Drink